 Great advice.
 So why do we over-complicate things?
-And this leads to an observation: Why are books on career advice always 300 or 400 pages of dense prose?
+And this leads to an observation: Why are books on building a successful career always 300 or more pages of dense prose?
 Why aren’t they simpler?
 There are typically 3 reasons:

 These giant books are often bought for the same reason we sign up to gyms – we feel better after paying for a year even if we only go 3 times!

 The mission of the Stable and Wise Community…

 To unite unprejudiced employers with Mature, stable and motivated employees